-First, and easiest, were Model Rules not changed by the Ethics 2000 effort, including many of the basic "core" precepts (competence, diligence, expediting litigation) which therefore needed no changes.2 permitted or prohibited conduct.3 For example, subsection (a) of Model Rule 1.4 (our SCR 154(1)) was changed from a single general sentence to five enumerated circumstances in which a lawyer should communicate with a client.
+First, and easiest, were Model Rules not changed by the Ethics 2000 effort, including many of the basic "core" precepts (competence, diligence, expediting litigation) which therefore needed no changes.3

 Next were the Model Rules that corresponded substantively to the Nevada SCRs prior to the Ethics 2000 amendments, most of which were adopted without modification.
-Usually, these were rules in which the revised phrasing simply brought the rules up to date, or harmonized terminology with other rule changes, or gave greater specificity of meaning to
+Usually, these were rules in which the revised phrasing simply brought the rules up to date, or harmonized terminology with other rule changes, or gave greater specificity of meaning to permitted or prohibited conduct.4 For example, subsection (a) of Model Rule 1.4 (our SCR

-2 The corresponding SCRs left unchanged are 151 (Competence), 153 (Diligence), 167 (Advisor), 171 (Expediting litigation), 173 (Fairness to opposing party), 181 (Truthfulness in statements to others), 186 (Responsibilities of subordinate lawyer), and 192 (Accepting appointments).
+3 The corresponding SCRs left unchanged are 151 (Competence), 153 (Diligence), 167 (Advisor), 171 (Expediting litigation), 173 (Fairness to opposing party), 181 (Truthfulness in statements to others), 186 (Responsibilities of subordinate lawyer), and 192 (Accepting appointments).